Tailslide/ha_light_sensor/README.md

     1. The current wake pin level is HIGH, or
     2. The device was woken by the wake circuit (even if the pin is now LOW)
   - This ensures that even momentary triggers will be properly detected and reported
+  - The 2025-03-16 update includes additional debugging to ensure the wake circuit flag is properly set and maintained throughout the wake-up process
+  - If you see inconsistent behavior with the wake circuit, update to the latest firmware version

 ### Power Optimization